The Home Depot Orange Tank Competition

 Haven DIY Blogger Conference 2018

-We first had to fill out an extensive application consisting of our pitch idea, Home Depot supplies, and a time frame for the completed project.
+The first step was to fill out an extensive application consisting of our pitch idea, Home Depot supplies, and a time frame for the completed project.
 Shortly after all the applications were received The Home Depot chose 11 finalist and myself to travel to Charleston, SC to pitch our ideas in person.
 I packed up the SUV with all my visuals, practiced my live speech and bit off just about every nail by the time we hit the South Carolina border.
 The rest was history.
 Just hours after my pitch they announced that the Itsy Bitsy Bunkhouse project was the grand prize $5K winner.
 Time to breathe… and SHOP!

 Let’s Do This!